-- 2. Bericote seek allocation, and the removal from Green Belf, of their land at Gravelly Way (site E51a).
-It sits between an existing major strategic employment site and West Midlands Interchange and will perform no Green Belt function once West Midlands Interchange is removed from the Green Belt. - 3.
+- 3) There is no choice and flexibility in the supply of Employment Land.
+There are only 2 sites available for small to mid-box logistics units- at ROF Featherstone (Site E18) and the new allocation at J13, Dunstan (Site E30).
+There are deliverability concerns around ROF Featherstone, which provides the majority of the supply for B8 development (36Ha).
+Bericote's site at Gravelly Way (Site E51a) should be allocated to provide more choice, in a location close to West Midlands Interchange where there will be increased demand for supply chain services. - 2.
+Bericote seek allocation, and the removal from Green Belt, of their land at Gravelly Way (site E51a).
+It sits between an existing major strategic employment site and West Midlands Interchange and will perform no discernible Green Belt function once West Midlands Interchange is developed- even if WMI is not removed from the Green Belt, it will be a major urbanising influence that undermines the purpose of the designation and the extent to which Bericote's sites can perform it's essential functions. - 3.
 Bericote also control land at Vicarage Road (site E51b), although they intend to provide landscape and ecological mitigation on this area.
-However, that site also performs no Green Belt function and should also be removed from that designation.
+This site also performs no Green Belt function and should also be removed from that designation.

-- 4. Once the changes to Green Belt boundaries proposed in the Plan are in place, Bericote's sites won't perform any of the Five Purposes of including land in the Green Belt.
-It won't be necessary to keep them open- as they will be surrounded by industrial development- and leaving them designated will simply result in pressure to release them in the future-undermining the expected permanence of the Green Belt boundary. - 5.
-The identified land requirement is 100.2Ha (or 99Ha as expressed in Policy DS4).
-The supply of sites identified to meet the combined South Staffordshire (and part of the Black Country) need is 90.9Ha.
-The supply of local sites is around 9Ha less than the identified local need. - 6.
-Bericote's Gravelly Way site is 7.3Ha.
-The release of Bericote's site would address the majority of this shortfall. - 7.
-In the current supply, there are just 3 available sites for small to mid-box B8 uses.
-All of these sites are already committed and well known to the market, but not yet developed.
-Between them, they will provide just 12 units for the 19 year Plan Period.
-That allows 1.5 units for every year of the Plan. - 8.
-That level of supply is clearly not adequate for this market- particularly when the potential for local job growth, spurred on by the delivery of West Midlands Interchange is taken into account- that is a foreseeable need which the Plan does not allow for in it's land supply. - 9.
-There is also a concern that most of the supply (8 units) is available at the recently consented ROF Featherstone site.
-That site has been allocated for 26 years and permission was only granted in October 2022.
-There remain deliverability concerns at Featherstone, as a result of the expensive infrastructure needed to open up the site.
-Irrespective of that concern, the supply for this part of the market is extremely limited.
+- 4. Once WMI is built, Bericote's sites won't perform any of the Five Purposes of including land in the Green Belt and it won't be necessary to keep them open- as they will be surrounded by industrial development.
+Leaving them designated will simply result in pressure to release them in the future- undermining the expected permanence of the Green Belt boundary. - 5.
+In the current supply, there are just 2 available sites for small to mid-box B8 uses. - 6.
+One of these (ROF Featherstone, Site E18) is already committed and well known to the market, but not yet developed.
+That site has been allocated for 26 years and permission was granted in October 2022.
+There remains a deliverability concern at Featherstone, as a result of the expensive infrastructure needed to open up the site.
+Irrespective of that concern, the supply for this part of the market is extremely limited. - 7.
+The new allocation (Site E30) is less suitable than Bericote's land and scores poorly against the site selection methodology.